 Dermatology residents rotate through an active pediatric dermatology clinic, located at Patterson Place, with Dr. Neil Prose and Dr. Jane Bellet.
 Our patient population comes from both internal Duke Pediatrics referrals and external referrals from pediatricians and dermatologists from across the Southeast.
 Hospitalized infants and children are seen in consultation with the pediatric inpatient service.
 Residents have exposure to pediatric dermatologic surgery and laser therapy.
 Didactic sessions are held within the framework of the conference schedule to familiarize trainees with the full spectrum of pediatric dermatology.
 During the course of their training, residents develop expertise in the diagnosis and management of common and unusual skin diseases of infants, children and adolescents.

 The Mohs Surgery Unit, directed by Dr. Jonathan Cook, provides residents with training in cutaneous surgery.
 The unit is located at Patterson Place.
 Although the clinical emphasis is on Mohs Surgery, residents are also exposed to a variety of common dermatologic surgical procedures.
 These include routine operations (cyst removal, nail surgery, curettage, electrosurgery, simple excisions), reconstructive procedures (skin flaps, skin grafts) and dermabrasion.
-Residents spend 2 weeks per year in this clinic.
+Second and third year residents spend 3 weeks per year in this clinic.
 In select circumstances, second and third year residents with a strong interest in Mohs surgery can request an additional two week block with Dr. Cook.

 Procedural and Cosmetic Experience

-In addition to the Mohs Surgery component of surgical training, 1st year residents spend three weeks in Procedure Clinic, 2nd year residents spend 2 weeks in Procedure Clinic and 1 week in Cosmetic Clinic, and 3rd year residents spend three weeks in Procedure Clinic and 1 week in Cosmetic Clinic.
+In addition to the Mohs surgery component of surgical training, 1st year residents spend five weeks in procedure clinics, 2nd year residents spend 2 weeks in procedure clinics and 1 week in cosmetic clinic, 3rd year residents spend 3 weeks in procedure clinics and 2 weeks in cosmetic clinic.
 In addition, our residents work with our general dermatology attendings who perform dermatologic surgery, including excision of benign and malignant lesions, nail procedures, acne surgery and destruction of benign lesions (Drs.
-Atwater, Desai-Solomon, Lesesky, Nicholas, Pavlis, Powers and Wolfe).
-Our residents have a quarterly resident surgical clinic in conjunction with the resident continuity clinic.
-Dr. Powers and Dr. Kane precepts our resident cosmetic continuity clinic at Patterson Place.
+Atwater, Lesesky, Nicholas, Pavlis, Powers and Wolfe).
+Our residents have resident surgical clinic every other month in conjunction with the resident continuity clinic.
+Dr. Powers precepts our resident cosmetic continuity clinic at Patterson Place.

 All dermatology residents undergo formal, supervised training in dermatopathology each year of their residency,